GOP lawmaker defends her record from Marjorie Taylor Greene attack after criticizing Boebert – KION546

 On Twitter, Greene told Mace to “back up off” Boebert, while accusing Mace of not being conservative and attacking her as “the trash in the GOP Conference.”

-Mace, a Republican from North Carolina, responded to Greene by correcting the Georgia congresswoman’s spelling mistake and then defending her own record as a conservative.
+Mace, a Republican from South Carolina, responded to Greene by correcting the Georgia congresswoman’s spelling mistake and then defending her own record as a conservative.

 “And, while I’m correcting you, I’m a pro-life fiscal conservative who was attacked by the Left all weekend (as I often am) as I defied China while in Taiwan,” Mace wrote on Twitter Tuesday, referring to a recent congressional delegation visit to the island.
 “What I’m not is a religious bigot (or racist).
 You might want to try that over there in your little ‘league.'”